meraymond2/cljls/cljls/README.md

 To Do
-1. ~print out files in current dir, for now just one per line~
+1. print out files in current dir, for now just one per line
-2. ~use default sort, alphabetical, dirs first~
+2. use default sort, alphabetical, dirs first
-3. ~print with correct colours~ mostly done, except for obscure file types
+3. print with correct colours
 4. change default print to columns (figure out how to determine columns)
 5. implement arg parsing, only flags
 6. implement each option
 7. check for path arg
-8. implement unix wild cards in path/ignore options

 # Requirements
 Mainly, it should behave like a user would _expect_ the real one to.